Virtual environment configuration requirements

-This section provides recommendations to customers on security settings in Yandex Cloud services and the use of additional data protection tools in virtual environments.
+This section recommends customers on how to configure secure Yandex Cloud services and employ additional virtual environment data protection tools.

 Overview

-3.1 A serial console is either used under control or not used
+3.2 The serial console is either controlled or not used

 On VMs, access to the serial console is disabled by default.
-The risks of using the serial console are listed in the Yandex Compute Cloud documentation, Getting started with the serial console.
+For risks of using the serial console, see Getting started with a serial console in the Yandex Compute Cloud documentation.

 When working with a serial console: